Introduction: Making a Mignardise Mousse Cake

 Remove the mixture from the refrigerator and shake it lightly.
 If it is semi-solid, that is, it wobbles, you have created your very first mignardise mousse cake!

-If not, put it back into the refrigerator for another 30 minutes.
+If not, put the mixture back into the refrigerator for another 30 minutes.

-If you do not plan on consuming it immediately, store it in the refrigerator till you plan on doing so.
+If you do not plan on consuming the mousse cake immediately, store it in the refrigerator till you plan on doing so.

 Step 13: Conclusion